-5.1.1 The packaging shall ensure integrity of the product during handling, storage and transportation.
+5.1.1 The package shall ensure integrity of the product during handling, storage and transportation.

-5.1.2 Bulk packaging: Only the sanitizer of the same type and the same batch shall be packed together in one bulk package
+5.1.2 Bulk packaging: Only products of the same type and the same batch shall be packaged together in one bulk package.

 5.1.3 The closure shall not be made of cork or of any other material that contains cork.